Okitipupa: Foundation

 Ikale is one of the several dialects spoken by the Yoruba of Nigeria.

 The name also refers to the people who speak the dialect.

 This subgroup is made up of fourteen communities in the southwestern part of Ondo state of Nigeria.

 They share boundaries with the Ilaje, Ijo Apoi, and Ijo Arogbo to the south; Edo state to the east and Ogun state to the west.
-Ikale ccommunties include Ikoya-Ikale, Ode-Irele, Ode-Omi, Igbodigo, Ayeka, Idepe-Okitipupa), Ode-Aye, Erinje, Osooro and Igbinsin-Olot, Akotogbo, Ajagba, Iyansan and Iju-Osun and also cover many towns and villages in odigbo local government (Agbabu, Lafelepe, okeoluwa, Sheba, mulekangbo, modebiayo, Lafe-lepa,Egbe,Ago-Lagaba,Ago-Lowo,Ayetedo, ojabale, Ago-alaye, Ajebamidele, Ajebambo, koseru, Ayesan, kajola, onipetesi, imorun, sokoto, Ayetoro, Araromi rubber estate, Basola, Agirifon, Ayetunmbo ode-Ore, I.
+Ikale ccommunties include Ikoya-Ikale, Ode-Irele, Ode-Omi, Igbodigo, Ayeka, Idepe-Okitipupa, Ode-Aye, Erinje, Osooro and Igbinsin-Oloto, Akotogbo, Ajagba, Iyansan and Iju-Osun and also cover many towns and villages in Odigbo local government (Agbabu, Lafelepe, Okeoluwa, Sheba, Mulekangbo, Modebiayo, Lafe-lepa, Egbe, Ago-Lagaba, Ago-Lowo, Ayetedo, Ojabale, Ajebamidele, Ajebambo, koseru, Onipetesi, Imorun, Sokoto, Ayetoro, Basola, Agirifon, Ayetunmbo Ode-Ore.

-These last four communities were formerly group under the Benin confederation traces of Edo language and culture show very clearly in their ways of ife.
-Osooro is a conglomeration of igbotako, ilutitun, iju-odo, iju-oke, erekiti,Ilado,Agbetu and omotosoo town.
+These last four communities were formerly group under the so called Benin confederation by the British administration.
+Osooro is a conglomeration of Igbotako, Ilutitun, Iju-odo, Iju-oke, Erekiti Luwoye, Ilado, Agbetu and Omotosho townships.